strickvl/mlops-dot-systems/posts/2024-04-01-publishing-afghanwire-dataset.md

 ## Accessing the Dataset

 The Afghanwire Dataset is now available on the Hugging Face Hub under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
-Researchers and interested parties can access the dataset using the following link: [https://huggingface.co/datasets/strickvl/afghanwire](https://huggingface.co/datasets/strickvl/afghanwire).
+Researchers and interested parties can [access the dataset here](https://huggingface.co/datasets/strickvl/afghanwire).

 ## Next Steps